dgaydukov/cert-aws/files/sa.md

 You can only assign one NACL to one subnet, yet you can assign many SG to same ec2 You can't block specific IP with SG, you need to use NACL Stateful - if you send request from your ec2 you will got response even if SG doesn't have any outbound rules

+If you set up NACL (let's say for ssh) you should also add outbound rules (cause nacl are stateless).
+But for ssh outbound port is not 22, it's ephemeral port - When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.

 When you create VPC, default SG created automatically.
 It allows inbound traffic from instances with same SG (source - SG_ID), and all outbound traffic.
 So if you need 2 ec2 to talk with each other you can assign both of them same SG where source is ID of this SG - this means traffic allowed from any instance of the same SG